OpenWaterFoundation/owf-tstool-aws-plugin/doc-user-mkdocs-project/docs/index.md

 This documentation has been updated for:

-*   TSTool version 14.5.4
+*   TSTool version 14.6.0
-*   TSTool AWS plugin version 1.2.0
+*   TSTool AWS plugin version 1.3.0

+**TSTool 14.6.0 or later is required for this version of the plugin.**

 ----------------